RaymondBrien/zombie-bingo/README.md

 - `validate_user_input1` and `validate_user_input2`
     - Validates the user inputs for defensive purposes, ensuring user answers are in correct format, and if not that errors and handles without program terminating or crashing.
 - `find_list_intersection()`
     - Returns list of all intersections between list1 and list2.
+This is significantly faster and more efficient than looping through lists to find shared values.
 - `calculate_user_buzzword_points()`
     - Find any matches between API headlines and user key words.
 Generate scores - one point per matched key word.
 Maximum of three points per turn.
 - `calculate_user_percentage_score()`